 I had heard of the band last year from a teacher I had worked at the school I was teaching at, but never took time to really sit down and listen to their music until a few months ago.
 Began in 1997 by Dani Mono Loco, the band is a collective of people from all over the world including Brazil, Cameroon, Zimbabwe, Venezuela and Spain.
 Blending reggae, flamenco, pop, rock and hip hop, it’s a style you want to enjoy with a something festive, but serious.
 My suggestion, Txacoli from Northern Spanish region of Pais Vasco.

 A Spanish hip hop singer, born in Jerez de la Frontera.
-Young, jazzy and funky, Mala requires a wine with a bit of edge and attitude, such as a Toro red.
+Young, jazzy and funky, Mala requires a wine with a bit of edge and attitude, such as a Rioja red.
 Rich, complex flavors and aromas, this style requires music with a powerful bass and beat.